apify/apify-docs/content/academy/web_scraping_for_beginners/best_practices.md

 > If the error that has occurred renders that run of the scraper completely useless, exit the process immediately.

 Logging is the minimum you should be doing though.
-For example, if you have an entire object of scraped data and just the **price** field fails to be parsed, that object should not be thrown away.
-Rather, it should still be pushed to the output and a log message like this should appear:
+For example, if you have an entire object of scraped data and just the **price** field fails to be parsed, you might not want to throw away the rest of that data.
+Rather, it could still be pushed to the output and a log message like this could appear:

 ```text
 We could not parse the price of product: Men's Trainers Orange, pushing anyways.
 ```

+This really depends on your use case though.
+If you want 100% clean data, you might not want to push incomplete objects and just retry (ideally) or log an error message instead.

 ## [](#recap) Recap